-Our research focuses on understanding the dynamic fluctuations and circadian patterns of suicide risk processes in real time, with the ultimate goal to prevent the onset of suicidal ideation and transition to suicidal behavior.
+Our research focuses on understanding the dynamic fluctuations and patterns of suicide risk processes in real time, with the ultimate goal to prevent the onset of suicidal ideation and transition to suicidal behavior.

 can we improve our understanding, detection, and prevention of suicide risk among adolescents?

 Our lab uses innovative methods to capture risk processes in real time (smartphone sensing, actigraphy, ecological momentary assessment).